 Schedule a Consultation with a Qualified Dermatologist

 The best solutions to fight acne breakouts for teenagers or adults are available with a board-certified dermatologist.
-Dr. Tushar Dabade offers acne treatments for men and women of any age.
+Dr. Yazan Alghalith, acne treatments for men and women of any age.
 Here are some of his proven acne treatments which help reduce their acne breakouts.

 - Medical Grade Skin Care: We offer multiple skin care lines which we customize to the patient for at home treatments.
 These are medical grade products not available at your local drug store.

 - Prescription Topical Medications: These are applied to the skin surface to treat mild forms of acne, stubborn blemishes, and acne flare-ups.

 - Prescription Pills: Antibiotics, birth control, and spironolactone are some medications which are used to control adult acne.

 - Laser Skin Tightening: This treatment is designed to tighten skin which can have a positive effect on acne scarring, pits, and depressions.